 You can log in to Charity Commission online services to finish a task you’ve already started, such as:

-- an annual return (the 2017 annual service will be available soon)
+- an annual return

 - updating your charity or trustees details